Is Oklahoma a Good Place To Live?

 Source: World Population Review – Least Expensive States 2025

-Oklahoma's economy is doing well.
-This is evident in its gross domestic product (GDP), which measures the total value of all goods and services produced within the state during a specific period.
+Oklahoma’s economy is performing well, as shown by its gross domestic product (GDP), which measures the total value of all goods and services produced within the state during a specific period.
 According to the Oklahoma Department of Commerce’s Q3 2024 Economic Report, the state’s GDP grew by 3.5% in the third quarter, up from a 2.3% increase in the second quarter.
 The state's GDP reached $213.5 billion, an increase of $1.8 billion from the $211.7 billion reported in the second quarter.

 Oklahoma's job market is also growing steadily, as stated by the Oklahoma Department of Commerce.
 In 2024, 274 companies opened or expanded in the state, leading to an investment of $7.865 billion.
 This has resulted in approximately 30,000 new jobs, with the Department of Commerce contributing to the creation of around 10,000 positions.